Kubernetes Cluster on Azure

 - kubeconfig

-- The cluster’s kubeconfig file which you can use with
+- The cluster’s kubeconfig file, which you can use with

-to access and communicate with your clusters.
+kubectlto access and communicate with your cluster.

 Output values like these are useful in many ways, most commonly as inputs for other stacks or related cloud resources.